 Even if you’re not familiar with the world of essential oils, you may have heard of the famous Thieves blend being used for supporting a healthy immune system.
 It was actually the reason I first decided to give essential oils a try (because I honestly thought it was hokey, and frankly did not like scents).
 So – does Thieves essential oil really work?
 Sound scientific research is very important to me, so I’m going to share what I’ve found.

 The Young Living Thieves blend of essential oils (this is why I primarily use Young Living oils) is made up of Clove, Lemon, Cinnamon Bark, Eucalyptus Radiata, and Rosemary.
 The legend is that 15th century thieves rubbed these oils on themselves during the plague so as not to contract disease while robbing the dead and dying.
+There are many essential oil companies out there with their own Thieves-type formulations.
+I want to emphasize that the studies I cite below are about single oils that may be included in a Thieves blend, NOT about a specific company’s blend.

 I worked as a researcher in the first 6 years of my Speech-Language Pathologist career in the area of head and neck cancer.
 This experience has provided me with expertise in interpreting scientific research.
 I say this because I believe my credentials say something about my ability as a scientist; I’ve seen many “crunchy moms” be dismissed and scoffed at by the scientific community.
 Well, it’s possible to be a crunchy mom and a scientist.
 For reals.
 (If you really want to know, here’s my list of scientific publications in peer-reviewed academic journals.)
 Ok, enough bragging.
 Here are some of the studies I looked at: